hardbyte/python-can/doc/interfaces/virtual.rst

 arrive at the recipients exactly once.
 Both is not guaranteed to hold for the best-effort ``udp_multicast`` bus as it uses UDP/IP as a transport layer.

-**Central servers** are, however, required by the external tools to provide these guarantees.
-That central servers receives and distributes the CAN messages to all other bus participants, which is avoided in a real physical CAN network.
+**Central servers** are, however, required by interfaces 3 and 4 (the external tools) to provide these guarantees of message delivery and message ordering.
+The central servers receive and distribute the CAN messages to all other bus participants, unlike in a real physical CAN network.
-The first intra-process ``virtual`` interface does not require this by simply using a shared object within the process, where it is much easier to make guarantees about message passing.
-The ``udp_multicast`` bus also does not require such a server.
+The first intra-process ``virtual`` interface only runs within one Python process, effectively the Python instance of :class:`VirtualBus` acts as a central server.
+Notably the ``udp_multicast`` bus does not require a central server.

-**Arbitration and throughput** are two interrelated functions/properties of CAN networks which are typically abstracted from in virtual interfaces.
+**Arbitration and throughput** are two interrelated functions/properties of CAN networks which are typically abstracted in virtual interfaces.
 In all four interfaces, an unlimited amount of messages can be sent per unit of time (given the computational power of the machines and networks that are involved).
 In a real CAN/CAN FD networks, however, throughput is usually much more restricted and prioritization of arbitration IDs is thus an important feature once the bus is starting to get saturated.
-None of the interfaces presented above supports any sort of throttling or ID arbitration under high loads.
+None of the interfaces presented above support any sort of throttling or ID arbitration under high loads.

 Example